openheartmind/WISDOM/README.md

 See [here](grant-proposals/ACX-2023.md) for a recent grant application.

 ### History
 WISDOM was founded at the beginning of 2022 under the [OHM project](https://github.com/openheartmind).
 Our first two years of documentation and development were recorded in our transparent workspace in Clickup (contact for access).
-In March 2024 we moved to Github and Github Projects.
+In March 2024 we began migrating to Github and Github Projects (work in progress; contact us for access to Clickup in the meantime).